onyasumi/cluster/README.md

 ## Backstory

 Once upon a time, I accidentally wiped a hard drive with over 100GB of pictures on it.
-Thankfully, I was able to recover said photos.
-However, the original folder structure where they were sorted by date, was lost, as well as most metadata and the original names of the files.
+Thankfully, I was able to recover my photos, but the original folder structure where they were sorted by date was lost as well as most metadata and the original names of the files.

-However, the EXIF data remained.
+However, the EXIF data was still there.

-Too lazy to re-sort them myself, I leveraged my python installation to sort them for me.
+Too lazy to re-sort them myself, I leveraged python to sort them for me.

 ### fixmodtimefromexif.py
 For each photo in a given folder, this script reads the date of creation from the EXIF data, and uses it to the metadata to the proper the creation and modification dates.
 This script is not recursive.